Epic Trax / Patagonia Expedition

 The three Torres granite pillars at sunrise with alpenglow turning the rock amber and pink.
 The electric turquoise glacial lake at their base reflecting the towers above.
 This is one of the most photographed views on earth — and standing in front of it after 8 days of walking to get there hits completely differently than arriving by day-trip bus.
 You have earned this view in a way that day visitors simply cannot.
 Take your time.

-Tonight in Puerto Natales: hot shower, Patagonian lamb or steak, cold Austral beer.
+Bus out tomorrow: Buses to Puerto Natales depart Laguna Amarga roughly midday.
+Confirm the current schedule at the Welcome Center on arrival.
+Tonight in Puerto Natales: hot shower, Patagonian lamb, cold Austral.
 You have earned every single one of them.